rosell-dk/webp-express/README.md

 Discussion on this topic here: https://wordpress.org/support/topic/nginx-rewrite-rules-4/

 ### I am on a WAMP stack
-It has been reported that WebP Express *almost* works on WAMP stack.
+It has been reported that WebP Express *almost* works on WAMP stack (Windows, Apache, MySQL, PHP).
 I'd love to debug this, but do not own a Windows server or access to one...
 Can you help?

 ### Why do I not see the option to set WebP quality to auto?
 The option will only display, if your system is able to detect jpeg qualities.
 To make your server capable to do that, install *Imagick* or *Gmagick*